emaiannone/surface/README.md

 - Maven

 First, clone this repository into your local working directory.
-Then, move inside the projects' root directory and run `mvn package` (make sure you have `maven` installed).
+Then, move inside the projects' root directory and run `mvn clean package` (make sure you have `maven` installed).
 This command will generate the JAR with all the dependencies (`surface-jar-with-dependencies.jar`) inside the `target` directory, which can be freely renamed if desired.